NordThing/ECGAnalysis/README.md

 Today there are many waveforms that could be read.
 The most common sense to be .ishne and .edf and .edf+ There are of course a lot more formats

+When finding the right place there is a lot of resources for this - very interesting.
+The most interesting is the WFDB for Python that are created.
+This we can use to call from a web-application to render the ECG-wave.
+I also found this https://github.com/citiususc/construe An abductive framework for the interpretation of time series, with special application to ECG data.

 # ECGAnalysis
 EP Limited:  Open Source ECG Analysis Software - STEP 1